(in Polish) Philosophical Problems of Science A 3800-ISP-PPSA-23

 Assessment criteria

-Regular attendance is a necessary condition for receiving credits for the tutorial.
-The final exam lasts 2 hours and consists of 10 free-response questions.
-The maximum score for an answer to an exam question is 2.5 points.
-The final mark for the tutorials is determined on the basis of the total amount of points earned on the exam.
-The thresholds are the following:
+Regular attendance is a necessary condition for receiving credit for the tutorial course.
+The final exam lasts 2 hours and consists of 8 open-ended questions.
+Each question is worth a maximum of 2.5 points, for a total of 20 points.
+The final grade is determined based on the total number of points earned on the exam, according to the following scale:

-The mark can be raised by the tutor by one grade maximum in recognition of the student’s engagement, participation, and constructive contribution to the classes.
-In case of not earning a minimum of 10 points on the exam, the student has the right to take a retake test.
+The tutor may raise the final grade by up to two levels in recognition of the student’s engagement, active participation, and constructive contributions during the classes.
+If a student does not achieve the minimum of 10 points, they are entitled to take a retake exam.
 The rules of the retake are the same as those of the final exam.

 Number of absences: 2